LOVELOUD 2018 - When In Utah, Let The Rainbow Flag Fly High

 AT&T was one of the first corporations in the country to adopt a policy prohibiting discrimination against employees based on sexual orientation.
 That was in 1975.
 Most states have not even accomplished that over 40 years later.
 Valerie hit on the other important LGBTQ+ / AT&T historical milestones that are also mentioned in this video.

 I talked to Valerie about my own personal history with AT&T and hen asked her what's next for the company!
 More music venues or more changes in policies and practices?
 After she told me what was next, we came up with a quick little catch phrase for some AT&T employees in the near future - Trevor Trained.
-AT&T is not just throwing money at the rainbow, they're committed in helping.
-Valerie stated that her company has recently started a support and crisis program and already has a waiting list of employees desiring to be trained the same way that The Trevor Project workers are trained, to handle those tough calls from people that need help.
+AT&T is not just honestly supporting the rainbow, they're committed in helping.
+Valerie stated AT&T had recently started a support and crisis program and already has a waiting list of employees desiring to be trained the same way that The Trevor Project workers are trained, to handle those tough calls from people that need help.
 My grin was quite large when I heard that AT&T was looking at ways to help our community, ways that will take time, more time than it takes to write a check.
 Keep up the good work AT&T. We need more corporations to step forward and not just do these things, but also tell the world they are doing these things.
 AT&T has a large,far, and influential reach.

 The AT&T support was evident everywhere, not just the signage, but the members of their corporation that were present.